Hamilton South (Scottish Parliament constituency)

-Hamilton South was a constituency of the Scottish Parliament (Holyrood).
+Hamilton South was a constituency of the Scottish Parliament.
 It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It was also one of ten constituencies in the Central Scotland electoral region, which elected seven additional members, in addition to ten constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it was also one of ten constituencies in the Central Scotland electoral region, which elected seven additional members, in addition to ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

+The constituency was abolished ahead of the 2011 Scottish Parliament election, with the area covered being split between the seats of Rutherglen, Hamilton, Larkhall and Stonehouse, and Uddingston and Bellshill.